-The miniDSP Flex Eight (DL) has a range of input sources and output connections.
+The miniDSP Flex HTx has a range of input sources and output connections.
 This section provides an overview of the basics so you can quickly get started with playing audio.

 Connecting an amplifier and speakers¶

-The diagram below illustrates a basic connection of a stereo amplifier and a pair of speakers to the miniDSP Flex Eight (DL).
-Since the default settings of the Flex Eight route the input channels to output channels 1 and 2 with no crossovers active, you can make this connection for initial testing and listening.
+The diagram below illustrates a basic connection of a multichannel amplifier, speakers and subwoofer to the miniDSP Flex HTx.
+The default settings of the Flex HTx route the input channels to all output channels with no bass management or crossovers active.

 Before playing audio for the first time, turn the volume down using the front panel encoder.
 Increase it gradually after audio playback starts.

 The LFE channel of movie soundtracks is recorded 10 dB lower than the speaker channels, so that the higher signal levels required do not overload the recording medium.
 This 10 dB must be regained in the playback chain.

 There are several elements to accomplishing this effectively with the Flex HTx:

 - Higher playback gain in the LFE/Sub channel